BooksNewsBioAppearances and School VisitsFAQsDiscussion GuidesAdvice to Writers

 I’m back!
 I’m back after a hugely long absence!
 I’m not even going to calculate the number of months I’ve been away.
 I have a good excuse: I’ve been busy.
 Moved, bought a house, moved in, had a baby, found a job.
 All good (one superlative); all stressful and time-consuming.
 Throughout, I’ve been thinking, “Oh, I keep meaning to go back to that blog.
 But I should also order another swaddle blanket/deal with that car insurance issue/run the wash/write a snatch of my novel/collapse.”
 Tonight, something urgent brought me to the site: spam.

 I don’t know how many of you have blogs, but if you do, unless you have some surefire firewall that I don’t have here on WordPress, spam will crop up in your comment feed.
-Gone are the days where spam was just about member enhancement and–well, I guess that was the main one.
-No, today’s spammers–blog spammers, at least–are sort of creative.
+You probably get all excited, thinking, ‘Someone’s hopped off Facebook and actually read and commented on my blog post!’ but no, it’s just someone trolling for cash.
+I will say that at least today’s blog spammers are sort of creative.
 Sure, there’s the generic.
 They’ll say things like,

 Thank you for your whole hard work on this blog.
 My mom delights in working on research and it’s obvious why.
 All of us learn all concerning the powerful tactic you render very useful guidelines through your website and therefore invigorate response from other people on that content so our favorite child is without question being taught a great deal.
 Have fun with the remaining portion of the year.
 Your conducting a useful job.